The Shipping Law Review: USA

-Owners of US-flag vessels who purchase equipment for, and repair, the vessel outside the United States are subject to declaration, entry and payment of ad valorem duty, an imposition of 50 per cent duty on all repairs conducted in foreign yards.
-When the US vessel returns home, it must file a vessel repair declaration with Customs and Border Protection (CBP), even if the vessel incurred no foreign repairs.
+Owners of US-flag vessels who purchase equipment for, and repair, a vessel outside the United States are subject to declaration, entry and payment of ad valorem duty, an imposition of 50 per cent duty on all repairs conducted in foreign yards.
+When the US vessel returns home, it must file a vessel repair declaration with Customs and Border Protection (CBP), even if the vessel underwent no foreign repairs.

 In addition to issuing a determination of duty, CBP may issue penalties for failure to report, enter or pay duty and for a false declaration.